Royal Veterinary College (RVC) – A Global Leader in Equine Health and Education

 RVC has been at the forefront of equine research since its founding.
 The Royal Veterinary College unique setup – combining a major referral hospital with doctoral/postdoctoral researchers and internationally-renowned faculty – has led to breakthroughs benefiting horses and vets everywhere.

-RVC researchers have pioneered stem-cell therapies for tendon and ligament injuries, elucidated genetic causes of conditions like recurrent laryngeal neuropathy, and developed new surgical techniques (e.g. minimally-invasive spine surgery.
+RVC researchers have pioneered stem-cell therapies for tendon and ligament injuries, elucidated genetic causes of conditions such as recurrent laryngeal neuropathy, and developed new surgical techniques (e.g. minimally invasive spine surgery).

 RVC’s equine research doesn’t just stay in the lab: The Royal Veterinary College findings are published in peer-reviewed journals and presented at international conferences, and their trainees (residents, PhDs, interns) carry this expertise back to practices globally.